Ultimator14/hsovpn-2fa/README.md

     --token-mode=anyconnect-sso \
     --token-secret=SECRET_COOKIE_VALUE_HERE \
     vpn.hs-offenburg.de \
-    --authgroup=5 \
+    --authgroup=2 \
     -vvv --dump-http-traffic \
 ```

-Note that openconnect must be in `PATH`.
-However this can be easily changed in the script.
+Note that openconnect must be in `PATH` with the default settings.
+A custom openconnect binary can be specified via the `executable` option.

 You can remove the `openconnect` key from the `secrets.json` file to disable the direct
 invocation of openconnect.
 The script will then only output the sso-cookie.